neuroquery/pubget/README.md

 and run

 ```
-nqdc download -f query.txt nqdc_data
+pubget download -f query.txt pubget_data
 ```

 ---

 After running this command, these are the contents of our data directory:
 ```
-· nqdc_data
+· pubget_data
   └── query_3c0556e22a59e7d200f00ac8219dfd6c
       └── articlesets
           ├── articleset_00000.xml
           └── info.json
 ```

-`nqdc` has created a subdirectory for this query.
+`pubget` has created a subdirectory for this query.
 If we run the download again for the same query, the same subdirectory will be reused (`3c0556e22a59e7d200f00ac8219dfd6c` is the md5 checksum of the query).
 If we had used a PMCID list instead of a query, the subdirectory name would start with